As she calls for the class’ attention, the teacher has one hand extended towards the board and the other held self-consciously across her waist.

 Whether it’s their opinions on working and parenting, the age they are going to have children or what they expect childbirth to be like – be ready for some thoughtless comments.

-For the most part, you can simply smile and nod, but don’t forget that it’s OK to say “That’s not appropriate” if something that makes you feel uncomfortable.
+For the most part, you can simply smile and nod, but don’t forget that it’s OK to say “That’s not appropriate” if something makes you feel uncomfortable.

 Stephanie Keenan and Heidi Connolly originally shared their pregnancy announcement stories in the Tes magazine ‘Becoming a parent’ issue.
 Read the full stories here.